keisukeirie/quickdraw_prediction_model/README.md

   * test XGboost results with countries with similar cultural backgrounds, same languages and geographic locations.
     - What would the result look like if I run country prediction with US, UK, AU, NZ? or South American countries?
 - Organize and write cleaner code.
   * accessing into images stored as a "list of lists of lists" is really painful.
-Since I need to create new features from the contents of this nested list, I would like to find a way to code computationally faster and cleaner.
+Since I need to create new features from the contents of this nested list, I would like to find a way to compute solution faster and codes that are a bit cleaner?
+- I wonder what would happen if I add one more convolution layers and pooling layers after my first pooling layer.
+  * It should inclease accuracy for my CNN model (it may take more time to compute though) since adding convlution layers means that it is adding additional features into my CNN model = better prediction?

 ## Other:
 **project presentation video DSI capstone project showcase Galvanize Austin 6/22/2017**